Indirect Spend data deep dive…

 Getting to the detail

-Then, in many cases, only historical data is available – there is no real time data capture.
+Then, in many cases, only historical Indirect Spend data is available – there is no real time data capture.
 This means that decisions cannot be made in real time and there is limited control over Indirect Tail Spend as a result: the outcome we are seeking cannot be achieved.
 As we stated earlier, typically with Tail Spend consultancies are used to analyse historical data and produce reports on where possible savings may be achieved.
 Typically this historical data will produce very limited results and decisions being made that do not reflect the current spend patterns of the business.

-It is also worth noting that organisations typically have inefficient processes to capture data, including use of manual data recording on multiple spreadsheets, which makes these consultancy projects time consuming and costly.
+It is also worth noting that organisations typically have inefficient processes to capture Indirect Spend data, including use of manual data recording on multiple spreadsheets, which makes these consultancy projects time consuming and costly.
 Plus, lack of efficient processes just encourages maverick spend behaviours within the organisation.

-Outside of data relating to cost, there is the key requirement to capture specification and contract adherence.
+Outside of Indirect Spend data relating to cost, there is the key requirement to capture specification and contract adherence.
 Yet many category managers have no access to online specifications for purchased items and the data relating to use of these specifications.
 Plus, if the specifications are not part of the process chain then these will be sent separately, with all the inherent risks of errors in specification and acceptance of goods.
-Which failings will of course not be available as data either!
+Which failings will of course not be available as Indirect Spend data either!

 Making effective decisions from data

 - Granular.
-You need to hold the details down to specification level to be able to identify purchase types and engage with potential preferred suppliers for the sub product of a Tail Spend category
+You need to hold the details down to specification level to be able to identify purchase types and engage with potential preferred suppliers for the sub product of a Indirect Spend category

 - Global.
-The process and data obtained through the process has to be across the organisation.
+The process and Indirect Spend data obtained through the process has to be across the organisation.
 Whether the organisation is global or not the point here is to ensure that the process operates throughout the whole organisation.
 Providing for local action and global control.

 - Current overall spend of the category, sub category, product and sub product by supplier and location